letsignit/distributor-api-doc/readme.md

 **company_name** (string) : The customer company name.

-**language** (string) : The language of the company, (support : fr, en, es, nl)
+**language** (string) : The language of the company, (support : fr, en)

 **admin_email** (string) : Customer email.
 That will be used to create the customer and the first administrator.
-Must be unique, an email canot be used twice, otherwise the purchase will fail.
+Must be unique, an email cannot be used twice, otherwise the purchase will fail.

 ### Create successful